 I cannot stress this next point enough: you are going to be spending your entire wedding day with your photographer (in many cases brides spend more time with their wedding photographer than they do their husband!).
 They will share intimate family moments with you.
 Make sure that you like them and that they are exceedingly comfortable to be around.
 Some people respond well to overly peppy photographers who will continually shout “gorgeous!! beautiful!” after every shot and dictate how your wedding will progress.
 Other people want a photographer who will be unobtrusive and let you experience moments with your friends and family.

-My wedding collections (which include photo coverage of the preparation, ceremony, posed family photos, and reception) start under $3000.
-Engagement sessions are also included in package prices (I like getting to know my clients a bit before their wedding!).
+My wedding collections (which include photo coverage of the preparation, ceremony, posed family photos, and reception) start around $3000.
 Custom collections are also available.
 Please contact me for more information.
 I will gladly send you my current price list.

 Of course.
 And I have never had to use it.